HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 {{ figure_markup(
   image="good-time-to-first-byte.png",
-  caption: "The percent of websites having good TTFB, segmented by device and year.", description="Stacked bar chart showing TTFB (Time to First Byte) performance for mobile websites from 2020 to 2024, categorized as good, needs improvement, and poor.
+  caption="The percent of websites having good TTFB, segmented by device and year.", description="Stacked bar chart showing TTFB (Time to First Byte) performance for mobile websites from 2020 to 2024, categorized as good, needs improvement, and poor.
 In 2024, 42% of mobile websites had good TTFB, 40% needed improvement, and 19% were poor.
 In 2023, 41% were good, 41% needed improvement, and 19% were poor.
 In 2022, 40% of websites had good TTFB, 41% needed improvement, and 19% were poor.
 In 2021, 39% were good, 42% needed improvement, and 18% were poor.
 In 2020, 41% of mobile websites had good TTFB, 41% needed improvement, and 18% were poor.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=1925312055&format=interactive", sheets_gid="1535582002",